 Given the findings that antidepressants are no better than a sugar pill and that Big Pharma has shown dishonesty in effectiveness studies, it is wise to be suspicious of their claims.

 The position of this article is clear – BEWARE!

 You may argue that this is not neutral to do so.
-But, I would argue that by not doing so I am allowing a person to continue under the impression that depression is a mental illness with proven biological markers for which antidepressant medication offers a ‘cure’.
-This information presented by the main stream is just not accurate.
+But, I would argue that by not doing so, I am allowing a person to continue under the impression that depression is a mental illness with proven biological markers for which antidepressant medication offers a ‘cure’.
+This information presented by the mainstream is just not accurate.

-Even the NHS UK website states that “most people benefit from taking antidepressants to some degree.”
+The NHS UK website states that “most people benefit from taking antidepressants to some degree.”
 When the data doesn’t back this up.

 What should you do instead?

 If you are struggling with low mood and debilitating anxiety, the first thing to do is check in with how well you are taking care of yourself.

 - Are you getting some exercise and staying active?